 Each year, breast cancer takes the lives of more than 40,000 women in the United States.
 At Scripps, we treat more breast cancer patients than any other health system in San Diego.
 We are leading this fight with our team of skilled surgeons and oncologists, advanced technologies, compassionate care, and the opportunity to collaborate with some of the finest cancer care specialists and researchers from around the country.

 Partnering with the Nation’s Top-Ranked Cancer Center

-Scripps Health and The University of Texas MD Anderson Cancer Center are partnering to create Scripps MD Anderson Cancer Center, a comprehensive and clinically integrated cancer care program in San Diego that will provide adult cancer patients throughout Southern California greater access to world-renowned oncology care.
+Scripps Health and The University of Texas MD Anderson Cancer Center have partnered to create Scripps MD Anderson Cancer Center, a comprehensive and clinically integrated cancer care program in San Diego that will provide adult cancer patients throughout Southern California greater access to world-renowned oncology care.